pcuddihy/pcuddihy.github.io/README.md

 # pcuddihy.github.io
-# My Website

-Right now, my website hosts info about me, a project, and some assignments.
+Right now, it hosts info about me, a project, and some assignments.